Resident234/php.net/pages/www.php.net_function.imageantialias.php.md

-If you can&apos;t be bothered creating (or searching for) a full screen antialias function.
-You can actually cheat (well a bit of a dirty inefficient hack really!!) and perform a fake antialias on an image by using &apos;imagecopyresampled&apos;...

-first create your source image twice the size of what you really want.

-Then use &apos;imagecopyresampled&apos; to shrink it to half the size, the function automatically interpolates pixels to create an antialias effect!

-I&apos;ve used this in a pie chart function and it works brilliantly, not as slow as I thought it might be!

-the rough code below should give you the idea...
+If you can&apos;t be bothered creating (or searching for) a full screen antialias function.<br>You can actually cheat (well a bit of a dirty inefficient hack really!!) <br>and perform a fake antialias on an image by using &apos;imagecopyresampled&apos;...<br><br>first create your source image twice the size of what you really want.<br><br>Then use &apos;imagecopyresampled&apos; to shrink it to half the size, the function <br>automatically interpolates pixels to create an antialias effect!<br><br>I&apos;ve used this in a pie chart function and it works brilliantly,<br>not as slow as I thought it might be!<br><br>the rough code below should give you the idea...<br><br>

 ```
 <?php